Data Centers in Krakow

 |---|---|---|

-| Global Connectivity Grade | A | High-standard fiber paths across Central Europe. |
+| Global Connectivity Grade | A | Reliable fiber paths across Central Europe. |

-| Direct Cloud On-Ramps | 0 – as of September 2025 | Access routes via Warsaw; private waves available. |
+| Direct Cloud On-Ramps | 0 – as of September 2025 | Warsaw is the nearest primary cloud hub. |

 | Power Cost | €0.10/kWh, as of December 2024 | Competitive industrial rates within the EU. |

-| Disaster Risk | Low (2.5/10), as of September 2025 | Regionally stable with very low seismic activity. |
+| Disaster Risk | Low (2.5/10), as of September 2025 | Stable geology with managed localized risks. |

 | Tax Incentives | No – as of September 2025 | Standard national and EU frameworks apply. |

-| Sales Tax | 23% VAT, as of September 2025 | Aligned with Poland's national tax structure. |
+| Sales Tax | 23% VAT, as of September 2025 | Aligned with the national tax structure. |

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: The market features a competitive ecosystem with ~15 carriers as of September 2025.
-Facilities are largely carrier-neutral, supporting diverse routing for resilient backhaul and local loop requirements.
+Facilities are largely carrier neutral, supporting diverse routing for resilient backhaul and local loop requirements.

 Direct Cloud On-Ramps: There are 0 direct cloud on-ramps as of September 2025.
-Local infrastructure connects to AWS, Google Cloud (GCP), and Microsoft Azure through private fiber extensions to the primary cloud hub in Warsaw.
+Local infrastructure connects to AWS, Google Cloud (GCP), and Microsoft Azure through private fiber extensions to the primary cloud region in Warsaw.

 Power Analysis